kldMohammed/Login/README.md

 # Login
 A simple login screen design.

-i designed this screen when i saw a design like it in a whatsap group
+i designed this screen when i saw a design like it in a whatsApp group

-- i use custom font for all app
+- I use custom font for all app